ksu-cs-textbooks/cis526/content/x-examples/05-vue-starter/07-icons.md

 @import 'primeicons/primeicons.css';
 ```

 With those two changes in place, we can start to use icons throughout our application!
-We can find a full list of icons available in the [PrimeIcons Documentation]
+We can find a full list of icons available in the [PrimeIcons Documentation](https://primevue.org/icons/).

 ## Menubar Icons